Get a free, no obligation personal loan quote with rates as low as 9.99%

 Understand The New Credit Card Eligibility Requirements

-Do The Rewards Outweigh The Costs
+Weigh The Rewards Against The Costs

 Find out what the rewards program is like and what the earning rate is per dollar spent.
 Calculate how much you’ll earn in rewards based on your average spending.
 The rewards should far outweigh the cost of your credit card fee

-You’ll also want to identify where your dollar will go further.
 For instance, some rewards programs may offer higher earning potential when you spend your money at grocery stores, while others are designed to help you rack up more points every time you fuel up at the pumps.
 Choose a card that aligns with your spending habits.

 Look For A Card With A 0% Introductory APR

 It can be tough to pay down a large balance with a high-interest rate, so a credit card with a 0% introductory APR can help save you a lot on interest.
-When you transfer your balance over to the new card, you’ll have the chance to avoid interest charges as you chip away at your outstanding balance.
+When you transfer your balance to the new card, you’ll have the chance to avoid interest charges as you chip away at your outstanding balance.

 Switching Credit Cards FAQs